 If the job is to be posted on the SEO website, please provide the job start date, work hours, days, and total hours per week.
 This information should not be included in the body of the job description since it is subject to change.

-Forward the SEO Job Description Form to the SEO where it will be evaluated and assigned a job level and position code number.
+Forward the SEO Job Description Form to the SEO where it will be evaluated and assigned a job level and position code number and receive a job number.
 A copy of the approved job description will be mailed back to the employer, and if requested, the job will be posted on the website.

 All forms needed to employ a student on-campus, such as the SEO Job Description Form, SEO Hiring Form, and the SEO Payroll Change Form can be found at the SEO website, Employment Resources section.
 Please use the most recent forms as currently found on the SEO website as they are frequently updated to reflect changes in employment requirement